-The mission of Adult General Education is to provide both basic and 21st century skills training that connects each student to his or her career path of success.
-Adult Education includes: Adult Basic Education (ABE); English for Speakers of Other Languages (ESOL); General Education Development (GED); and Applied Academics for Adult Education (AAAE).
+Adult Education facilitates the learning and application of academic and career-related soft skills associated with overall success in life.
+It is comprised of Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), Florida High School Equivalency (GED ®) exam preparation and Applied Academics for Adult Education (AAAE).
+These offerings are not accredited by the Council on Occupational Education and do not qualify for Title IV financial aid assistance.
 Adult Education classes are offered on the main campus, at various sites throughout Lake County, and online.
 A list of sites is available in the Admissions Office.

-ABE classes are available for those individuals with minimum academic skills.
+ABE classes are available for those individuals with minimum academic skills in reading, math, and/or language.
 This program is available days, evenings and online.
 Consult Admissions for qualifying scores for online classes.

-ESOL classes are available for adult students needing instruction in the English language.
-This program is available days and evenings.
+ESOL classes are available for adult students seeking instruction in the English language.
+This program is available days and evenings with blended remote learning components.
+The program includes practical conversational practice in pronunciation, stress, and intonation, as well as career and workforce preparation activities.

-The GED® program prepares students for the Florida High School Equivalency Test through an individualized course of study.
+The GED® preparation program prepares students for the Florida High School Equivalency Test through an individualized course of study.
 This program is available days, evenings and online.
 Upon completion of study, students who pass the official GED® test will be awarded a State of Florida High School Diploma.